lore-blog/lore-blog.github.io/_posts/2019-10-11-digital-marketing2.md

 Let’s understand how each of these three elements work –

--	With a variety of platforms, from social media and websites to apps and portals, digital marketers can now identify the profile of their audience and work with selective mediums rather than having to go mass.
+1. With a variety of platforms, from social media and websites to apps and portals, digital marketers can now identify the profile of their audience and work with selective mediums rather than having to go mass.
--	Digital marketing experts need to create content that is best suited the target audience and platform.
+2. Digital marketing experts need to create content that is best suited to the target audience and platform.
 Let’s take the example of a new eatery:

-	• Focus on promoting photos of dishes, biography of the chef, and inspiration for the cuisine on social media platforms such as Facebook and Instagram.
+	a.
+Focus on promoting photos of dishes, biography of the chef, and inspiration for the cuisine on social media platforms such as Facebook and Instagram.

-	• Then, the eatery can take to apps such as Deliveroo, Swiggy and Zomato to highlight other elements such as ratings, reviews, and launch offers.
+	b.
+Then, the eatery can take to apps such as Deliveroo, Swiggy and Zomato to highlight other elements such as ratings, reviews, and launch offers.

-	• Finally, the team can promote their new tasting menu via paid advertising, targeting a specific audience that can be filtered using geographic, demographic, interest-based segmentation.
+	c.
+Finally, the team can promote their new tasting menu via paid advertising, targeting a specific audience that can be filtered using geographic, demographic, interest-based segmentation.
 (Note, paid advertisements can be monitored regularly and offer different pricing models such as pay-by-click, pay-by-view or pay-per-day and so on.)
-- As a digital marketer your aim should be to monitor and analyze these campaigns daily or weekly to evaluate the quality of leads you generate.
+3. As a digital marketer your aim should be to monitor and analyze these campaigns daily or weekly to evaluate the quality of leads you generate.
 If you find the results to be unsatisfactory, you have the flexibility to stop spends and revise your campaign.

 ![digital-marketing-2](/assets/images/articles/dm2-image6.jpg){:class="img-center"}
 <span>Photo by [Timur Saglambilek](https://www.pexels.com/@marketingtuig){:target="\_blank"} from [Pexels](https://www.pexels.com){:target="\_blank"}</span>{:class="text-center d-block"}